 Technical denials are less common and harder to appeal.
 This type of denial means you don’t meet the non-medical qualifications for disability benefits.

-You must file for reconsideration within 60 days of the date the SSA makes their initial decision on your application.
+You must file for reconsideration within 60 days of the date the SSA makes its initial decision on your application.
 If you miss the 60-day window, you’ll have to start the disability application process all over again.

 You can submit the forms for reconsideration in three ways: